StuartsProjects/StuartsProjects.github.io/_posts/2020-12-17-Easy-ESP32CAM-LoRa-Tracker-Add-On-Board.md

 ---

-On the previous revision of this board, since the GPS shares the same serial port that is used for program upload, the GPS could not be connected at the same time as program upload.
+On a previous revision of this board, since the GPS shares the same serial port that is used for program upload, the GPS could not be connected at the same time as program upload.
 If the tracker was to be fitted with a lightweight GPS breakout boards for say the Quectel L70\L76 or a UBLOX MAX 8MQ then the GPS would need to be permanently attached but then there would need to be a switch or link on the board to disconnect the GPS TX pin during programming.

 I revised the board and at the same time made it easier to build by removing the necessity to fit surface mount (SMD) devices.
 Even the RFM98 LoRa device can be fitted in place with 2mm spacing pin headers if you don't fancy soldering SMD.